16 Oct Technical Writing Refresher Certification Course

 - Professionals seeking to upskill quickly over weekends

-- Certificate after successful completion (70% or higher)
+- Certification after successful completion (70% or above)

 The four modules of Writing are mandatory.
 Rest you can select as per your requirement.